-The application form is located on the Commission website at https://psc.nebraska.gov/precision-agriculture.
+The application form is located on the Commission website at https://psc.nebraska.gov/precision-agriculture, on the page for the respective program year.
 For the best experience, we recommend that you download the file and complete the application in Acrobat Reader or Professional, rather than through the browser.
 You may submit additional pages to expand on application form fields if additional room is needed.
-The completed application and supporting documentation should be emailed to psc.broadband@nebraska.gov no later than February 23, 2024, at 5:00 p.m.
+The completed application and supporting documentation for the second round of funding should be emailed to psc.broadband@nebraska.gov no later than May 6, 2025, at 5:00 p.m.
 Central Time.